 Waterfront Toronto: New Flood Resilient Neighborhoods

-On October 15, join us for cocktails and conversation with Chris Glaisek on building a new flood resilient waterfront for Toronto.
+On October 15, Fellows joined us for cocktails and conversation with Chris Glaisek on building a new flood resilient waterfront for Toronto.

 In a broader effort to redevelop over 2,000 acres of industrial land, the tri-governmental partnership Waterfront Toronto is reintegrating the West and Lower Don Lands into the urban core through neighborhood-scale design.

 The West Don Lands project is a former brownfield site transformed into a mixed-use neighborhood with 6,000 units of mixed-income housing, extended transit corridors, and a new public park.
 The project emerged after a lengthy public engagement process, which produced detailed block plans specifying architectural character and use.
 To further minimize flooding and improve local ecology, a second project phase will reroute the Don River through reconstituted wetlands, opening the nearby Lower Don Lands for future redevelopment.